ufoymtest/lanyon/_posts/2017-05-17-bilateral-filtering.md

 - about 18x faster than *Fast high-dimensional filtering using the permutohedral lattice*
 - about 86x faster than *Gaussian kd-trees for fast high-dimensional filtering*

-For more details of the algorithm, please refer to the original paper
+For more details of the algorithm, please refer to the original paper.